DLTcollab/evm-lite-env/README.md

 ## Licensing
 This project is freely redistributable under the MIT License.
 Use of this source code is governed by a MIT-style license that can be found in the `LICENSE` file.

-This project utilizes parts of `EVM-LITE` library which is freely redistributable under MIT License that can be found in the `LICENSE.evm` file.